The Explanatory Power of Explanatory Variables

-This paper concerns potential disparities between narratives and statistical evidence in empirical accounting research.
-We focus on the extent to which a regression model’s main variable of interest contributes incrementally to the explanation of the dependent variable.
-We replicate ten recently published accounting studies, all of which base their conclusions on t-statistics and statistical significance.
-In eight of the replicated studies, we find that the incremental explanatory power contributed by the main variable of interest is effectively zero.
+This paper examines empirical accounting research.
+We ask: in general, do the results related to the estimated regressions support the promoted storylines?
+We focus on a regression model’s main variable of interest and consider the extent to which it contributes to the explanation of the dependent variable.
+We replicate ten recently published accounting studies, all of which rely on significant t-statistics, per conventional levels, to claim null-rejection.
+Our examination shows that in eight studies the incremental explanatory power contributed by the main variable of interest is effectively zero.
 For the remaining two, the incremental contribution is at best marginal.
 These findings highlight the apparent overreliance on t-statistics as the primary evaluation metric.
-T-statistics tend to reject the null hypothesis primarily due to a large numbers of observations (N), a point we examine in detail.
-As a potential remedy, we evaluate the use of Standardized Regressions (SR).
-The magnitudes of estimated SR coefficients indicate variables’ relevance directly.
+A close look at the data shows that the t-statistics produced reject the null hypothesis primarily due to a large number of observations (N).
+Studies often require N>10,000 for null-rejection.
+To avoid this drawback of t-statistics with large N, we consider the implications of using Standardized Regressions (SR).
+SR coefficients, as estimated, indicate variables’ relevance directly.
 Empirical analyses establish a strong correlation between a variable’s estimated SR coefficient magnitude and its incremental explanatory power, without reference to N or t-statistics.

-Keywords: explanatory power, classical statistics, large N, standardized regressions
+Keywords: explanatory power, t-statistics, large N, standardized regressions.

 JEL Classification: M40, M41